Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

-and according to Corollary \ref{Cor3},
+and according to Corollary \ref{Corter3},

-We can bound the functions $(\phi_a)_{a\in A}$ by the indicator of a compact set.
-In that case, dominated convergence and the second part of Lemma \ref{Lemma51} imply the claimed convergence, which is valid for $|A|\geq 1$. \end{proof} Given the expression of cumulants given by Proposition \ref{Prop02} and the previous Lemma \ref{Lemma53}, we then deduce the following theorem concerning the convergence of cumulants associated with the linear statistics of the zeros counting measure of the sequence of processes $(f_n)_{n\in \oNN}$.
+The conclusion then follows from the dominated convergence theorem.
+In the general case, we consider for all $a\in A$ a sequence of continuous and compactly supported functions that converges towards $\phi_a$ in $L^p$.
+The Hölder bound given by Lemma \ref{Lemmater51} and another application of dominated convergence theorem imply the desired result. \end{proof} Given the expression of cumulants given by Proposition \ref{Propter02} and the previous Lemma \ref{Lemmater53}, we then deduce the following theorem concerning the convergence of cumulants associated with the linear statistics of the zeros counting measure of the sequence of processes $(f_n)_{n\in \oNN}$.
 We define the Stirling number of the second kind